Get a Guide Dog

 The decision to work with a guide dog is a transformational event that extends into every area of a handler's life.
 It’s crucial that each student is teamed with a dog that best suits that person’s mobility, personality, lifestyle, and physical needs.
 As each applicant is accepted to our training program, we carefully match and train a dog that’s right for them.
 Once matched, students will attend our innovative two-week training program with a 2:1 student/instructor ratio, which allows for a blend of customized training formats to meet a student's goals and objectives.

-On a case-by-case basis, we offer cross-trained guide dogs to perform service dog tasks.
+On a limited basis, we offer cross-trained guide dogs to perform service dog tasks.
 These service dog tasks can be added to a training program for qualified students.
-Tasks can include providing balance, retrieval and hearing assistance.
+Customization of necessary tasks are determined by the training team after careful consideration of the applicant’s needs.